shaik1002/biggitlabbomb/doc/user/project/issue_board.md

 Prerequisites:

-- You must have at least the Planner role for the project.
+- You must have at least the Reporter role for the project.

 To add an assignee list:

-1. Select **New list**.
+1. Select **Create list**.
 1. Select **Assignee**.
 1. In the dropdown list, select a user.
 1. Select **Add to board**.